 Adjust seasoning and thickness of gravy to your choice.
 Turn heat off.

 Add chopped coriander and a little garam masala and mix.

-If you like matar paneer creamy like in restaurants, you can either add 2 tbsp. of double cream at the end of cooking or add milk, instead of water.
+If you like matar paneer creamy like in restaurants, you have to increase the amount of oil in your onion frying stage.
+Also, you can add 2 tbsp. of double cream at the end of cooking.

 It is possible to use Tofu instead of paneer, but the taste will be a little different.
 Cut tofu into bite size squares.
 Shallow fry on both sides in a non-stick frying pan, until lightly brown.
 Use as paneer.